String Quartets - for your Event

 About String Quartets

 A string quartet is probably the optimum ensemble, not only for classical music but for wedding music in general.
-They can perform all the popular wedding songs including the full original version of the ever popular Pachelbel’s Canon, which needs four instruments.
+They can perform all the popular wedding songs including the full original version of the ever popular Pachelbel’s Canon.
+This piece was originally written for four instruments, but arrangements for string duos or trios are also a popular choice if space or budget is a consideration.

 If you are considering string quartet hire, then you will want to be sure that it is going to be right for you, whether it is for a civil wedding ceremony, to play church wedding songs, for the wedding reception , or for a wedding anniversary or garden party.